Gopalkushwaha1/Gopalkushwaha1/README.md

 Solved 500+ DSA problems (450+ on LeetCode) and actively participate in coding contests to sharpen logical thinking and performance under pressure.

-I document structured DSA explanations through <b>AlgoDiary</b> — focusing on clarity, edge cases, and optimization strategy.
+Alongside technical preparation, I run **AlgoDiary**, a structured documentation of daily LeetCode solutions where I break down logic, edge cases, and optimization strategies.
+This reflects my ability to communicate complex ideas clearly and consistently.

 ---